 Covid-19: Second wave affected momentum, recovery likely from July, says chief economic adviser

-The economic adviser, KV Subramanian said the lifting of restrictions in states and the vaccination process will lead to recovery.
+KV Subramanian said the lifting of restrictions in states and the vaccination process will lead to recovery.

 Chief Economic Adviser KV Subramanian on Thursday said the second wave of the coronavirus pandemic has affected the momentum of the country’s economic recovery, ANI reported.
 He, however, added that the economy will begin to recover from July and that the pandemic will not have an impact on the country’s fiscal deficit and disinvestment targets for the current financial year.